Spencer Steer Player Props: Reds vs. Pirates

-On Saturday, Spencer Steer (coming off going 1-for-2 with a home run and an RBI) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 4:10 PM ET.
+On Sunday, Spencer Steer (on the back of going 0-for-4) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Vince Velasquez.
+First pitch is at 1:40 PM ET.

 Spencer Steer Game Info & Props vs. the Pirates